 Yes!
 If you were not a top vote-getter, you still may have a chance.
 Envision Kindness will choose up to 20 photos (not in the top 20 vote recipients) as additional finalists to move on to the judging round.

-No. Due to the large number of submissions, only the top 40 finalists (20 selected through voting and 20 selected by Envision Kindness) will be notified of their status after the voting period ends.
+No. Due to the large number of submissions, only photos eligible for prizes will be notified of their status after the judging period ends.
+This includes the top 40 finalists (20 selected through voting and 20 selected by Envision Kindness) and the top ten photos eligible for the Nonprofit Honoree prize.

 Each photo must be a separate submission.
 You are allowed up to five submissions.